-- The S&P Target Date® Scorecard provides performance comparisons, equal- and asset-weighted category averages, and analytics covering the target date fund (TDF) universe.
+- The S&P Target Date® Scorecard provides performance comparisons and analytics covering the U.S. target date fund (TDF) universe.

 - The S&P Target Date Index Series is a consensus-driven, multi-asset benchmark for TDFs.
 It is designed to be an accurate representation of TDFs in the U.S. market and to be the basis against which managers can assess their performance.

 - The series is constructed from indices that represent the actual allocations of funds in the U.S. target date space.

 - The assets used in the construction of the index series are all investable, and the weights are published in advance of the index series’ rebalancing.

 - S&P Dow Jones Indices also produces S&P Target Date Style Indices.
 The “To” style indices aim to reduce the impact of market drawdowns around the expected retirement date, while the “Through” style indices aim to mitigate longevity risk—the risk of outliving one’s assets in retirement.